rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 ## Summary

 The `@hostListener` decorator is handy if we just want to listen to single events and don't rely on any kind of composition.
 Everything that involves a certain event composition should be implemented by using one of the other approaches listed above.
 In general, `@hostListener` lacks features that are necessary when dealing with event composition.
-It completly misses *cancellation* options and any kind of *composability*.
-Those features are crucial when building heavily event oriented features.
+It completely misses *cancellation* options and any kind of *composability*.
+Those features are crucial when building heavily event-oriented features.
 When you are used to RxJS you should probably use the `fromEvent` operator to perform any kind of complex event handling.
 If RxJS is not your preferred technology, maybe using plain old `addEventListener` might be a viable option for you.

 ## Disclaimer